Source: Journal of Geophysical Research: Solid Earth

-On the eastern coast of Italy, just to the west of the city of Naples, lies a restless volcanic area called the Campi Flegrei caldera.
+On the western coast of Italy, just to the west of the city of Naples, lies a restless volcanic area called the Campi Flegrei caldera.
 The caldera, which lies largely under water, contains several volcanic spots that have been active in recent geologic history.
 Vents in the region have a significant chance of erupting again.

 Researchers are interested in quantifying the likelihood of both when and where the next eruption could happen within the caldera.
 Anticipating such an event could help prevent human deaths and mitigate damage to nearby infrastructure and industries.